-Managing a variety of personalities can be challenging for an employer who has a mix of Gen Y, Gen X and Baby Boomer employees.
-As a manager it's your job to make sure everyone on your team is being as productive as possible, even if you have to treat everyone a little bit differently to do so.
+Managing different types of personalities can be challenging for an employer who has a mix of employees.
+As a manager, it's your job to make sure everyone on your team is being as productive as possible, even if you have to treat everyone a little bit different to do so.

-The more effective you are at flexing your managing style, the more effectively your employees will carry out their assignments.
-Devora Zack writes in her book Managing for People Who Hate Managing: "Flexing your style means being versatile in how you lead, communicate and motivate.
+The more effective you are at flexing your managing style, the more effective your employees can carry out their assignments.
+Devora Zack writes in her book, Managing for People Who Hate Managing, "Flexing your style means being versatile in how you lead, communicate and motivate.
 A tough approach propels one employee; mild-mannered encouragement inspires another.
 Being flexible requires proficiency in a range of techniques; to draw upon as needed."

-To learn more about how to deal with different types of employees' personalities, we read through Zack's book as well as spoke to Dan Schawbel, OPEN Forum contributor, career expert and founder of Millennial Branding (a Gen Y research and management consulting firm), for the best ways to manage a worker who hates being managed.
+To learn more about how to manage different types of personalities, I read through Zack's book and consulted career expert Dan Schawbel for the best ways to manage a worker who hates being managed.
 Here are five takeaways you can use with your team:

-After identifying your employees' personality types, you can adjust your managing style to their way of working.
+After identifying the types of personalities, you can adjust your managing style to their way of working.
 Be more sensitive to the feelers and focus more on your talking points when dealing with thinkers.

-To get through to people who don't like to be managed, try building a relationship with them, first.
+To connect with people with different personalities, you can try building a relationship with them first.
+You can build these relationships by being respectful, showing your appreciation, and communicating with your team.
 If you are successful at this, you might be surprised at how loyal they become.
-"Results and relationships are intertwined, even inseparable" Zack writes.
+"Results and relationships are intertwined, even inseparable," Zack writes.

-Instead, push your employees.
+Instead, collaborate with your employees to establish goals and objectives that they can achieve .
 Because most workers, especially the ones who don't like being managed, actually feel the way they do because they're independent and creative.
-Use their skills to your advantage.
+Use their skills associated with their personality types to your advantage.

-When it comes to Gen Y workers, freedom, flexibility and trust are the most important characteristics of their ideal workspace, Schawbel tells us.
+It’s important to find out what motivates your employees.
+When it comes to younger workers, freedom, flexibility, and trust are the most important characteristics of their ideal workspace, Schawbel says.

-If you're going to properly manage your workers—especially if they despise hierarchy—you need to remember to not take their reluctance to follow your directions too personally.
-Identify their personality, win over their trust and you will start to see things change for the better.
+If you're going to properly manage different types of personalities in a team—especially if they despise hierarchy—you need to remember to not take their reluctance to follow your directions too personally.
+Identify their personality types, win over their trust, and you can start to see things change for the better.